Emerson Street Branch YMCA

 Founded in 1914, the Emerson Street Branch YMCA served as a beloved hub for social and civic life for Black Evanstonians for 60 years.

-In 1909, plans were underway to establish the Emerson Street Branch YMCA in Evanston’s 5th Ward.
-Evanston philanthropist Dr. Dwight J. Harris supported Talley's vision of creating a place of belonging for Black youth and insisted that the city needed a separate branch of the YMCA to serve Black Evanstonians.
-Harris and W. A. Hunton, International Secretary of Colored YMCA Work, addressed 70 young African American men, announcing plans to found what became the Emerson Street Branch YMCA.
+By 1909, plans were underway to establish the Emerson Street Branch YMCA in Evanston’s 5th Ward.
+Harris championed Talley's vision and insisted that the city needed a separate branch of the YMCA to serve Black Evanstonians.
+That year, Harris and Hunton addressed 70 young African American men, announcing plans to found what became the Emerson Street Branch YMCA.
 A development committee began to raise funds for this branch.
 In 1911, a lot of land was purchased on 1014-1016 Emerson Street between Maple and East Railroad.
-James Talley helped lay the Emerson Street YMCA cornerstone in February 1914 and by July, the completed building was dedicated in front of an audience of 450.
-Hundreds more waited outside to enter after the formal ceremony.
+In February 1913, Talley helped lay the Emerson Street YMCA cornerstone, and by July, the completed building was dedicated in front of an audience of 450, with hundreds more waiting outside to join the celebration.

 The Emerson Street YMCA opened its doors on July 5, 1914, and would serve as a beloved hub for social and civic life for Black Evanstonians for 60 years.
-Over the years, the Emerson Street Y programs would include something for everyone, from afterschool and summer programs to family events, chess matches, dances, musical concerts, team sports, clubs, and swim lessons.
+Over the decades, the Emerson Street Y programs would include something for everyone, from afterschool and summer programs to family events, chess matches, dances, musical concerts, team sports, clubs, and swim lessons.
 In 1926, the Emerson Street YMCA held its first annual YMCA Circus, and a year later, held its first annual banquet, which continued to be a popular event into the 1950s.

 In 1929, the Emerson Street Branch YMCA was expanded, doubling the size of the original building and adding a new swimming pool that was dedicated to the memory of Dr. Dwight Harris, a longtime benefactor of the Emerson Street Y. The Emerson Street Y was the only location for short-term stays for Black men visiting in Evanston.
 Noted guests included Dr. Martin Luther King, Jr. By 1929, the Emerson Y expanded its housing program to include 19 dorm rooms with a total of 22 beds for Black men who were students at Northwestern University.
 Many Black male students lived in these rooms over the next several decades, until Northwestern desegregated its dormitories in the 1960s.